Best Security Cameras (No Subscription) in Australia 2026

 - Security track record: In late 2022, security researchers discovered eufy cameras were sending thumbnail data to cloud servers and that live streams could be accessed without encryption via direct URLs.
 Eufy/Anker initially denied the claims before acknowledging the issues.
 They’ve since rolled out end-to-end encryption and improved their privacy practices, but the incident damaged trust.
 Worth noting: the core local storage promise still holds, and no mass data breach occurred.

+The ultra-bright floodlight is fully adjustable and can be triggered by motion or manually controlled via the app.
+Combined with the starlight sensor, you get clear colour footage even in complete darkness.
 Footage saves to a microSD card (up to 512GB supported), so there are zero ongoing costs.
 The Tapo app is genuinely well-designed — one of the better camera apps we’ve used — with AI detection for people, pets, and vehicles included at no extra charge.
-It’s also IP66 weatherproof and offers both WiFi and wired Ethernet connectivity.

 Pros: